lesterholsterr/stockle/README.md

 - reset streaks for users who did not play by EOD

 Make a list of "reasonable" stocks to choose from

-Look into image hosters to store user profile pictures

 #### Long Term